MosheSheena/polyglot/README.md

 2. We need the num batches of each {train, test, validation} to be inserted into hyperparameters.json this is due to the fact that tf.data.Dataset loads in mini batches your data without taking into how much data there is.

+## Configuring the JSON Schema

+### Using PyCharm

+1. Open the experiment_config.json in Pycharm

+2. You should see something like this:

+3. Click on the "No Json Schema" button (marked red)

+4. Choose "New Schema Mapping":

+5. Give the mapping any name you wish

+6. Choose the file schema - schema.json:

+7. Choose Schema version - "JSON Schema Version 7"

+8. Your final settings should look this:

+### Using The Web